Pompeo ducks lawmakers' questions on North Korean nukes

 Breaking News Emails

-Pompeo cited ongoing talks between the U.S. and North Korea when asked for "verifiable evidence" that Pyongyang had begun to take steps to denuclearize.
+Pompeo cited ongoing talks between the United States and North Korea when asked for "verifiable evidence" that Pyongyang had begun to take steps to denuclearize.

-After Pompeo's most recent trip to North Korea, Kim accused the envoy of making "gangster-like" demands.
+The South Korean news agency Yonhap, however, reported that North Korea is expected to proceed Friday with the repatriation of the remains of an unspecified number of U.S. soldiers killed in the Korean War.
+Friday is the 65th anniversary of the 1953 armistice agreement that ended fighting.

+The return of the soldiers' remains was one of the agreements Trump and Kim reached during their landmark meeting.
+South Korea President Moon Jae-in said Wednesday during a meeting with Harry Harris, the new U.S. ambassador to Seoul, that a transfer of the remains would boost momentum for nuclear talks.

-The seecretary of state also testified that he has personally told top Russian officials that there will be "severe consequences" for any interference in U.S. elections or the American democratic process.
+Pompeo also testified that he has personally told top Russian officials that there will be "severe consequences" for any interference in U.S. elections or the U.S. democratic process.

 Pompeo told skeptical members of the Foreign Relations Committee that he had made the warning clear to Russia in multiple meetings and conversations.